-Securities of ETFs and Other Exchange-Traded Investment Vehicles financial instruments (collectively, "exchange-traded investment vehicles").
+Securities of ETFs and Other Exchange-Traded Investment Vehicles

+The Portfolios may invest in the securities of exchange traded funds ("ETFs") and other pooled investment vehicles that are traded on an exchange and that hold a portfolio of securities or other financial instruments (collectively, "exchange-traded investment vehicles").
 When investing in the securities of exchange-traded investment vehicles, a Portfolio will be indirectly exposed to all the risks of the portfolio securities or other financial instruments they hold.
 The performance of an exchange-traded investment vehicle will be reduced by transaction and other expenses, including fees paid by the exchange-traded investment vehicle to service providers.
 ETFs are investment companies that are registered as open-end management companies or unit investment trusts.
 The limits that apply to a Portfolio's investment in securities of other investment companies generally apply also to a Portfolio's investment in securities of ETFs.
 See "Securities of Other Investment Companies."